What will you do when this is over? We asked Ukrainians from different corners of the country

 Correspondence from Ukraine: The last road to town

 In Bakhmut, medics’ vehicles wait hidden under thick layers of earth and concrete.
-Artillery fire almost never ceases and every bit of the city is within its...
+Artillery fire almost never ceases and every bit of the city is within...
 Read more.

 Bakhmut: the longest battle